 The first thing we did was mark off the area we wanted to use with spray paint.
 We measured out 11 feet from the house and 11 feet wide.
 Then we planned to have a 6-inch ring of pea gravel around the outside edge.
 We did one 10-foot section at a time.

 Next, we dug out the grass and down to 4 inches to make the trench for the patio.
 The stones are about an inch thick.
 We took a straight shovel and dug it as flat as we could.

 Then we attached our level to a 10 foot 2 x 4 and raked it back and forth over the ground to make sure we had as flat a surface as we could.
-We took a sand tamper and tamped the whole area as flat as possible.
+We took a sand tamper and tamped the whole patio area as flat as possible.

 Next, we added 2 inches of gravel.
 This was about 1-inch gravel.
 We took our level board and raked it level again.
 Then we added an inch of sand over the top of everything, working it down into the spaces between the gravel.
 We used a broom and water from the hose to work it in.
 Then we used our level board to rake it flat and tamped it with our tamper over and over again until the sand was tight in the hole.

-It took months, so we used a big tarp to cover the sand so the cats or kids wouldn’t dig it up once we had it level and then we could add stones as they were cured.
+It took months, so we used a big tarp to cover the sand so the cats or kids wouldn’t dig it up once we had it level and then we could add each homemade stepping stone as they were cured.

 Once you have the stones in place in your DIY stone patio, you need to dump several bags of sand on the top of the patio.
 We did about 4 per section.
 Then work the sand into the cracks of the patio.
 This forms a mortar-like bond that keeps the stones from wiggling around.
 This worked great for us.